edsu/inkdroid.org/_posts/2020-04-23-studying-the-covid19-web.md

 picuture of the Coronavirus web.
 You can find the chart generation for these graphs in their notebooks.

-Given that Shopify claimed to have started blocking shops that sold testing equipment I thought it could be interesting to see how many of the Shopify websites mention "test kit".
+Given that Shopify claims to have started blocking shops that sold testing equipment I thought it could be interesting to see how many of the Shopify websites mention "test kit".
 This is pretty easy to do with warcio with some similar code, but this time looking at the content of the HTTP response when it